vladstudio/edna/src/note-changelog.md

 * add Ctrl + P shortcut for note switcher
 * added formatting and execution of Go
 * added svelte and vue languages
+* store note name in url's #hash so that they can be bookmarked